-These Chocolate Flourless Protein Muffins are naturally gluten free and perfect for easy meal prep!
+These Banana Chocolate Muffins are naturally gluten free and perfect for easy meal prep!
+Boosted with protein powder and chocolate chips, these are the perfect start to your morning.

 It’s no secret gluten free baking can be a little tricky.
 We’ve been a gluten free family since 2006 and even I have trouble getting things just right.
-However, these Chocolate Flourless Protein Muffins are the exception.
-They make gluten free baking so easy because there are no strange or expensive ingredients, just bananas and a few pantry staples.
+However, these Banana Chocolate Muffins are the exception!
+They make gluten free baking so easy because there are no strange or expensive ingredients–Just bananas and a few pantry staples.

-What ingredients do you need to make Flourless Protein Muffins?
+What ingredients do you need to make Flourless Chocolate Muffins?

 I use the same base recipe as my super popular Flourless Peanut Butter Muffins.
 The original recipe just features chocolate chips, whereas this recipe is double chocolate!
-The ingredients you will need are:
+For exact measurements, you’ll have to scroll down to the printable recipe card, but here are the ingredients you will need:

 - Peanut butter